SmartThingsCommunity/st-schema-serverless-example/README.md

-Install the SmartThings mobile app from the [iOS App Store](https://apps.apple.com/us/app/smartthings/id1222822904) or [Google Play Store](https://play.google.com/store/apps/details?id=com.samsung.android.oneconnect), log in with the same email address and password used for your developer workspace account, and create a location (if you have not already done so)
+Install the SmartThings mobile app from the [iOS App Store](https://apps.apple.com/us/app/smartthings/id1222822904) or [Google Play Store](https://play.google.com/store/apps/details?id=com.samsung.android.oneconnect), log in with the same email address and password used for your developer workspace account, and create a location if you have not already done so.

-Put the SmartThings mobile app in [developer mode](https://developer.smartthings.com/docs/devices/cloud-connected/test-your-connector#enable-developer-mode-in-the-smartthings-app) and tap the "+" button at the top to add a device.
-Select the _Partner devices_ option, and you should see a _My Testing Devices_ menu item.
-Tap on it and you should see your connector name.
-Tap on it to install your connector, using the same email and password you used to create your account in the web application.
+Next, use the CLI to create a [SmartThings Schema invitation](https://developer.smartthings.com/docs/devices/cloud-connected/st-schema-invites) for your new integration:

+`$ smartthings invites:schema:create`

+The CLI will step you through the invitation creation process and generate an `Accept URL`.
+Visit the `Accept URL` to install your integration to a location associated with your Samsung account.
+After completing the invitation acceptance process, your integration should now be visible from the SmartThings app when logged in with your Samsung account.

 ### (Optional) Invite others to install and test your Connector